Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Aspiriant's clients include both non-high-net-worth and high-net-worth individuals, as well as investment companies, pensions and profit-sharing plans, charitable organizations and corporations.

 Although Aspiriant does not require a specific account minimum, it says that it usually works with clients who have at least $1.5 million in investable assets.
-There is a minimum fee of $14,000.
+There is a minimum annual fee of $14,000, making it potentially cost-prohibitive for some.

 Services Offered by Aspiriant